 That poignant statement hung in the air for me for a few moments.
 And when it finally soaked in, I knew he was right.
 All of those traditions passed down from generations; family gatherings; friends hoisting a memorial toast at a special happy hour; the list could go on.

 But each and every one has significance and these traditional events help sustain and honor the memories.
 Tradition allows them to echo in eternity.

 Tradition doesn’t graduate.

 If only the Baltimore Ravens shared that conviction with my friend, there would be happier fans in Ravens Nation today.

-Yesterday we learned that the Ravens would not host their training camp at McDaniel College in 2012 and from the looks of it, training camp outside of the team’s headquarters in Owings Mills is a thing of the past and apparently that tradition has graduated.
+Towards the end of 2011 we learned that the Ravens would not host their training camp at McDaniel College beginning this summer and from the looks of it, training camp outside of the team’s headquarters in Owings Mills is a thing of the past.

 “In 1996, Westminster was the best place for us to have training camp,” general manager and executive vice president Ozzie Newsome explained.
 “How teams conduct training camp today is vastly different.
 Our football needs and requirements are different.
 The absence of two-a-days, how much space we need for the players and the meetings, the limited number of practices allowed by the new CBA (collective bargaining agreement), the importance of having an indoor field when the summer storms come – all of that and more football-influenced factors, had me recommend to Steve (Bisciotti) and Dick that we hold camp [at team headquarters].”

 The backlash from the fans, particularly those who made the trek to Westminster a traditional summer event was predictable and arguably warranted.
 Those who depend upon the economic boost provided by the McDaniel College camp will be hurt financially and forced to adjust.